-Carole Radziwill Talks Friendship With Bethenny Frankel On ‘WWHL’
+Carole Radziwill Talks Friendship With Bethenny Frankel On ‘Watch What Happens Live’

 After only four episodes of the newest season of The Real Housewives of New York, it is clear that Carole Radziwill is getting the cold shoulder from Bethenny Frankel.
 Her storyline has centered around the New York marathon and completing it.
 Fans watched as she crossed the finish line while her parents and Tinsley Mortimer were there to cheer her on.
 According to People, Carole Radziwill had no idea things turned sour with Bethenny Frankel, and she is watching it unfold with viewers.

 There has been some talk about the friendship between Carole Radziwill and Tinsley Mortimer causing a rift with Bethenny Frankel.
-It is apparent the two women are close, but it didn’t seem to get in the way of Radziwill’s other connections.
+It is apparent that the two women are close, but it didn’t seem to get in the way of Radziwill’s other connections.
 Frankel mentioned that the two were “thick as thieves,” but that was disputed on last night’s Watch What Happens Live! when Andy Cohen asked about it.
 Carole said that was not true, and while she and Mortimer are good friends, they aren’t “thick as thieves.”

 Things have changed a lot on The Real Housewives of New York this season.
 Friendships are broken, which has already caused tension among the group of ladies.
 Carole Radziwill and Bethenny Frankel will have confrontations in upcoming episodes as shown in previews.
 Currently, it looks like there is still a rift between them.
 Frankel has spoken briefly about the disconnect, but Radziwill maintains she was a good friend to Bethenny.